 This category covers all the little things which turned a dream cruise into a headache.
-This category includes missing luggage, the wedding cake that never arrived, wrong cabin assignments, cabin amenities which needed updating, cabin air conditioning that didn't work, obnoxious odor in the cabin, habitual problem with smokers, children running around unsupervised, elevators that didn't work, inability to used deck chairs, annoying restaurant table companions, unattainable room service for a sick family, bed bugs who took up residency in the cabin, toilets that wouldn't flush, cabin doors which got jammed, far too noisy passengers next door, food not prepared to personal tastes, bad weather, rough seas, schedule deviations, missed cruise ship ports, missed cruise ship excursions, unclear terms in the cruise ticket language which resulted in situations the traveler wasn't prepared to handle, a butler who never showed his face, illness during the cruise, seasickness, stomach flu, personal issues, arguments, fighting with traveling companions, power failures, engine failures and other issues which didn't significantly impact your life after you got home.
+This category includes missing luggage, the wedding cake that never arrived, wrong cabin assignments, cabin amenities which needed updating, cabin air conditioning that didn't work, obnoxious odor in the cabin, habitual problem with smokers, children running around unsupervised, elevators that didn't work, inability to used deck chairs, annoying restaurant table companions, unattainable room service for a sick family, bed bugs who took up residency in the cabin, toilets that wouldn't flush, cabin doors which got jammed, far too noisy passengers next door, food not prepared to personal tastes, bad weather, rough seas, schedule deviations, missed cruise ship ports, missed cruise ship Destinations, unclear terms in the cruise ticket language which resulted in situations the traveler wasn't prepared to handle, a butler who never showed his face, illness during the cruise, seasickness, stomach flu, personal issues, arguments, fighting with traveling companions, power failures, engine failures and other issues which didn't significantly impact your life after you got home.
 That is cruising life, It is alright, everyone starts out as a novice.
 These were issues you should have taken in stride or addressed while you were still on the cruise.
 Live and learn.

 The Miserable Cruise

-This category covers minor injury during the cruise, missed reboarding after ship excursion, minor injury in port, minor injury during a cruise ship excursion, stolen luggage, stolen items from cabin, stolen items in common areas of the ship, stolen items in port, robbery in port, robbery during excursions, forced disembarkation due to behavior of someone in your travel party, forced disembarking due to illness, injury or preexisting medical conditions, medevac from cruise ship or any number of possible other things which took place during the cruise, but didn't significantly impact your life after you got home.
+This category covers minor injury during the cruise, missed reboarding after ship excursion, minor injury in port, minor injury during a cruise ship excursion, stolen luggage, stolen items from cabin, stolen items in common areas of the ship, stolen items in port, robbery in port, robbery during Destinations, forced disembarkation due to behavior of someone in your travel party, forced disembarking due to illness, injury or preexisting medical conditions, medevac from cruise ship or any number of possible other things which took place during the cruise, but didn't significantly impact your life after you got home.
 You should have included travel insurance with your cruise ticket.
 Now, you will need to resolve this issue on your own by using a free mediator.
 Use the cruise line links to the left to begin.